-The LLM International Law programme, requires you to take 60 ECTS/120 CATS as option modules balanced evenly across semesters and also complete a 30 ECTS/60 CATS dissertation core module (core modules must be taken and passed).
-The option choices are listed as part of the appendices.
+All the LLM programmes, regardless of whether the general award or a named pathway, or full-time or part-time require students to take 60 ECTS/120 CATS as option modules balanced evenly across semesters and also complete a 30 ECTS/60 CATS dissertation core module (core modules must be taken and passed).
+The option choices are dependent upon the specific pathway and these are listed as part of the appendices.